MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/visibility-options-legacy.md

 ---
-title: "Show or hide form elements with PowerApps | MicrosoftDocs"
+title: "Show or hide form elements | MicrosoftDocs"
-description: "Learn how to display or hide from elements, such as tabs, sections, or fields" ms.custom: ms.date: 04/26/2018 ms.reviewer: ms.service: crm-online ms.suite:
+description: "Learn how to display or hide from elements, such as tabs, sections, or fields" ms.custom: ms.date: 01/14/2019 ms.reviewer: ms.service: crm-online ms.suite: